bolderflight/invensense-imu/README.md

 | +/- 1000 deg/s | +/- 8g  | |
 | +/- 2000 deg/s | +/- 16g | |

 The MPU-9250 samples the gyros, accelerometers, and magnetometers with 16 bit analog to digital converters.
-It also features programmable digital filters, a precision clock, an embedded temperature sensor, and programmable interrupts.
+It also features programmable digital filters, a precision clock, an embedded temperature sensor, and programmable interrupts (including wake on motion).

 # Installation